 Connect with an ethernet cable by plugging an ethernet adapter into Airtame’s micro USB port.
 For Chromecast, connect with Google’s Ethernet Adapter for Chromecast.

 Chromecast and Airtame use two different technologies that can be difficult to tell apart at first glance.
 The key takeaway is: Chromecast takes content from the internet (called casting) and Airtame takes content from your computer’s screen (called mirroring) .

 With the Chrome browser and the Chromecast app installed on your computer, the Chromecast device can pull content from your online media subscriptions ( e.g., Netflix, HBO, and more) and cast it to the TV.

 The benefit is you can use your computer or smartphone for other things as soon as you have started the stream on your TV, since it’s not taking any local content from your computer or tablet.
-And because Chromecast primarily does media streaming, they can offer the Chromecast Ultra with 4K streaming, rather than Full HD, which is the maximum streaming resolution most mirroring devices have available.
+And because Chromecast primarily does media streaming, they can offer the Chromecast Ultra with 4K streaming, rather than Full HD, which is the maximum streaming resolution most casting devices have available.

 Desktop casting on Chromecast is a feature that was previously in beta mode, but is now available through the Chrome browser.
-This means Chromecast can mirror your full computer screen, so long as you have the Chrome browser installed on your computer.
+This means Chromecast can cast your full computer screen, so long as you have the Chrome browser installed on your computer.
 Note that casting is not available at 4K with Chromecast, but is downscaled to 1080p.

 Airtame has always offered full screen mirroring from Mac, Windows, Linux, and Chromebook.
 The Airtame software captures your entire computer screen and sends it to the Airtame device over your WiFi network.
 The benefit of mirroring through the Airtame software is that it takes 1 click to start a stream and because mirroring is its primary use, the device is optimized for stability and user friendliness.
 For a lot of people running native software, such as Excel, Powerpoint, and Photoshop, mirroring is a must-have